Ease of movement of people, capital, services and data across borders

 Continue to pursue the recognition of Australian qualifications and professional recognition overseas, and in-demand foreign qualifications in Australia.

 Progress to date

-Australia continues to include professional services specific chapters or annexes in free trade agreements to provide an ongoing facilitative mechanism for regulators and industry associations to work with counterparts to:
+Australia continues to include professional services specific chapters or annexes in free trade agreements to provide an ongoing facilitative mechanism for regulators and industry associations to work with their counterparts in FTA partner countries to:

 - develop temporary, limited or project-specific licensing or registration regime for professionals; and

 - negotiate and implement mutual recognition agreements.

 This includes free trade agreements under negotiation, such as with the European Union, as well as efforts to build-on existing agreements, such as the Malaysia-Australia Free Trade Agreement and the ASEAN-Australia-New Zealand Free Trade Agreement.

 During the eleventh negotiating round between Australia and the European Union on 1-11 June 2021, the mutual recognition and professional services chapter was provisionally closed.
 The Chapter includes a framework for the mutual recognition of professional services qualifications, licensing and registration between Australia and the European Union.

 At the first meeting of the Malaysia-Australia Free Trade Agreement Joint Commission on 24 June 2021, the Parties agreed to consider establishing a professional services subsidiary body and will conduct stakeholder consultations and begin work on possible Terms of Reference for consideration.

 On 2 December 2021, negotiations at the World Trade Organization concluded on the Joint Initiative on Services Domestic Regulation (DR JSI).
 The initiative is aimed at reducing red tape and administrative costs, and creating a more transparent operating environment for services exporters looking to access overseas markets.
 After four years of hard work, this is the first new set of services trade rules in a quarter of a century.